65 degrees at 8am, Citgo in Acres is $1.87.

 Bo Diddly and Johnny Winter are appearing at Six Flags.
 Howard Ziff of the UMass journalism department has a letter in the paper praising Dick Garvey.
 The more I look like a freak the better.
 It is unfortunate that Springfield is such a provincial place that freaky dress is not appreciated.

-There is still a Jim Dandy chicken place on State Street in Springfield in the Black neighborhood.
+There is still a Jim Dandy chicken place on State Street in Springfield in the black neighborhood.
 About ten years ago at Eamon's suggestion I sent copies of Tom Devine's Baystate Objectivist to Newt Gingrich and received no reply.

 I arrived at the Agawam United Methodist Church on Mill Street in Feeding Hills at 8:58 and there was absolutely no one there so I drove toward Stop & Shop and found a Getty station selling gas for $1.73.
 I returned to the Agawam Methodist Church at 9:22 and there were twelve vehicles in the lot.
 Edith Michaud greeted me graciously and I walked around a bit.
 I looked at the new heaters in the church wall.
 The inside courtyard is all picked up but not as ornate as it was.
 The organ is electronic and the aisle carpeting is red.
 PA system works satisfactorily.